Poverty Targeting with Imperfect Information: Poverty Targeting Model

-\hypertarget{ASSUME}{} \clr{ \hypertarget{assump:normality}{} \assume{1}{Normality with Bounded Variance} Let $W_{i}$ be the vector of covariates used to predict income for each household $i=1,...,n$.
-The income estimates $\boldsymbol{\hat{Y}}$ are conditionally normally distributed, centered at their conditional mean, and independent across $i$:
+\hypertarget{ASSUME}{} \begin{assumption}[Normality with Bounded Variance] \hypertarget{assump:normality}{} Let $W_i$ denote the vector of covariates used to predict income for household $i=1,\ldots,n$.
+Conditional on $(\mu,\sigma)$, the income estimates $\hat Y$ are independent across households and satisfy